RobertSundling/costar-xl-to-ii-converter/README.md

 For completeness, I have also included the original project and workspace files.

 This code would likely be trivially modified to work with modern C++ compilers or other operating systems.
 I'd imagine that today this code would be primarily useful to study by those who want to print to a LabelWriter II Plus printer, or who want to decode data from a CoStar LabelWriter XL driver, not for anyone who actually wants to convert between the two.

 The resampling code (from 203 to 136 dpi) is not likely useful.
+It's written in a weidly inefficient way because I was experimenting with different techniques--such as ORing pixels to ensure black ones wouldn't be missed--but ended up finding the best quality was had simply by choosing thicker fonts and resampling naïvely.

 ## Usage